 Purchasing a school production gives you access to fully choreographed dance videos tailored to your show, a pdf copy of the script and instructions and/or videos for simple costume ideas.

 We didn’t know if it was possible – but we’ve done it!
 The entire history of Aotearoa New Zealand from Gondwana to the present in a school production so achievable, even your youngest tamariki can take part.
 Interactive StoryDances bring New Zealand’s history and its personalities to life, while our choreographed dances add all-Kiwi musical flair.
 This production is designed to be flexible, with options for your own Kapa Haka item and/or some singing, as well as easier options for very young tamariki.
-An energetic and thought-provoking show suitable for tamariki of all ages.
+An energetic and thought-provoking show perfect for sparking meaningful discussions in senior primary and intermediate schools.

 The kids are in disbelief – their school production has been interrupted by Martians intent on taking over New Zealand!
 The Martians claim that Aotearoa has no history worth talking about … just watch the kids prove them wrong!